andrewmoise/grits/README.md

 To set the thing up is actually pretty complex, with a bunch of different modules and config elements involved.
 For now, what's recommended is to do a testbed network.

 First, add an NS record indicating that anything under `cache.(your hostname)` is going to be served by the nameserver at your host's IP address.
-We're authenticating mirrors via TLS and DNS, no different than any other web server, which means this is the simplest way to do it from the mirror-operator's and the browser's perspective.
+(To make everything easy for the browser, we are authenticating and locating mirrors via TLS and DNS, no different than any other web site it might talk with, so we need to serve DNS for the mirrors.)

 Next, create a port redirect so our local little DNS server can run.